MicrosoftDocs/VBA-Docs/api/Visio.InvisibleApp.FormatResultEx.md

 - "4.1 cm"
 - "12 ft - 17 in + (12 cm / SQRT(7))"

 When _UnitsIn_ is **visDate**, you can pass a numeric value to the DATETIME function in _StringOrNumber_.
-The integer portion of the value you pass should represent the number of days since December 30, 1899, and the decimal portion should represent the fraction of a day since midnight.
-For example, 38135.50 represents noon on May 28th, 2004.
+The integer portion of the value that you pass should represent the number of days since December 30, 1899, and the decimal portion should represent the fraction of a day since midnight.
+For example, 38135.50 represents noon on May 28, 2004.

 The _UnitsIn_ and _UnitsOut_ arguments can be strings such as "inches", "inch", "in.", or "i".
 Strings may be used for all supported Microsoft Visio units such as centimeters, meters, miles, and so on.
-You can also use any of the unit constants declared by the Visio type library in [VisUnitCodes](Visio.visunitcodes.md).
-A list of valid units is also included in [About Units of Measure](../visio/Concepts/about-units-of-measure-visio.md).
+You can also use any of the unit constants declared by the Visio type library in **[VisUnitCodes](Visio.visunitcodes.md)**.
+A list of valid units is also included in [About units of measure](../visio/Concepts/about-units-of-measure-visio.md).

 If _StringOrNumber_ is a string, _UnitsIn_ specifies how to interpret the evaluated result and is only used if the result is a scalar.
 For example, the expression `"4 * 5 cm"` evaluates to 20 cm, which is not a scalar, so _UnitsIn_ is ignored.
-The expression `"4 * 5"` evaluates to 20, which is a scalar and is interpreted using the specified _UnitsIn_.
+The expression `"4 * 5"` evaluates to 20, which is a scalar and is interpreted by using the specified _UnitsIn_.

 The _UnitsOut_ argument specifies the units in which the returned string should be expressed.
 If you want the results expressed in the same units as the evaluated expression, pass "NOCAST" or **visNoCast**.

 _Format_ is a string that specifies a template or picture of the string produced by the **FormatResultEx** method.
 For details, see the FORMAT function.
 A few of the possibilities are:

-- `#`: Output a single digit, but not if it's a leading or trailing 0.
+- `#` - Output a single digit, but not if it's a leading or trailing 0.

-- `0` : Output a single digit, even if it is a leading or trailing 0.
+- `0` - Output a single digit, even if it is a leading or trailing 0.

-- `.` : Decimal placeholder.
+- `.` - Decimal placeholder.

-- `,` : Thousands separator.
+- `,` - Thousands separator.

-- `"text"` or `'text'`: Output enclosed text as is.
+- `"text"` or `'text'` - Output enclosed text as is.

-- `\c`: Output the character c.
+- `\c` - Output the character c.

-When _UnitsIn_ is **visDate**, _Format_ should be one of the custom Microsoft Visio expanded-form date/time formats, which are of the form "{{ _date/time format picture_ }}".
-You can view these formats in the **Custom Format** box in the **Data Format** dialog box in Visio.
-(Select a shape, and then, on the **Insert** tab, click **Field**.
-In the **Category** list, click **Date/Time**, and then click **Data Format**.)
+When _UnitsIn_ is **visDate**, _Format_ should be one of the custom Microsoft Visio expanded-form date/time formats, which are of the form "{{_date/time format picture_}}".
+You can view these formats in the **Custom Format** box in the **Data Format** dialog box in Visio (select a shape, and then, on the **Insert** tab, choose **Field**.
+In the **Category** list, choose **Date/Time**, and then choose **Data Format**).

 The _LangID_ argument is optional.
 If you don't specify a value, Visio uses the current system language.
 If you pass a value, the _LangID_ argument should be one of the standard IDs used by Microsoft Windows to encode different language versions.
 For example, 1033 is the language ID for English (United States).
-To see a list of possible language IDs, search for "VERSIONINFO" in the Microsoft Platform SDK on MSDN.
+To see a list of possible language IDs, see [Language Identifier Constants and Strings](https://docs.microsoft.com/windows/desktop/intl/language-identifier-constants-and-strings).

-The _CalendarID_ argument should be one of the following values, which are declared in **VisCellVals** in the Visio type library.
+The _CalendarID_ argument should be one of the following values, which are declared in **[VisCellVals](visio.viscellvals.md)** in the Visio type library.
 The default value is the Western calendar, **visCalWestern**.

 |Constant|Value|Description|
 |:-----|:-----|:-----|